cyberwh15ky/Cyberlearn/#5 SecOps Platform.md

 ### Task 2 - Review Cortex XDR Policies
 #### Cortex XDR
 **Step 1.** Head over to the Cortex XDR CloudShare tab and login to the XDR tenant using the saved credentials.
-At the login screen, click inside the Password field to use the saved password.
+At the login screen, click inside the password field to use the saved password.
 <img width="1198" height="739" alt="image" src="https://github.com/user-attachments/assets/dae2605d-707b-44f9-8c62-57c5715993c4" />

 **Step 2.** From the left pane, click the Endpoints > Policy Management, then click on Policy Rules on the left node to view the security profiles configured for Windows, macOS, Linux and Android.